 The selection of a sample of public school students for state assessment involves a complex multistage sampling design with the following stages:

-The Common Core of Data (CCD) file, a comprehensive list of operating public schools in each jurisdiction that is compiled each school year by the National Center for Education Statistics (NCES), is used as the sampling frame for the selection of sample schools.
+The Common Core of Data (CCD) file, a comprehensive list of operating public, Bureau of Indian Education (BIE), and Department of Defense Education Activity (DoDEA) schools in each jurisdiction that is compiled each school year by the National Center for Education Statistics (NCES), is used as the sampling frame for the selection of sample schools.
 The CCD also contains information about grades served, enrollment, and location of each school.
 In addition to the CCD list, a set of specially sampled jurisdictions is contacted to determine if there are any newly formed public schools that were not included in the lists used as sampling frames.
 Considerable effort is expended to increase the survey coverage by locating public schools not included in the most recent CCD file.

 As part of the selection process, public schools are combined into groups known as strata on the basis of various school characteristics related to achievement.
 These characteristics include the physical location of the school, extent of minority enrollment, state-based achievement scores, and median income of the area in which the school is located.
 Stratification of public schools occurs within each state.
 Grouping schools within strata by such selected characteristics provides a more ordered selection process with improved reliability of the assessment results.